spruteanu/scrambler/docs/Design.md

 DataScrambler API parser will detect this declaration and will resolve the context for declared School.class reference data, thus, ``Room.schoolId`` will get the data from already generated field ``School.schoolId``.

-**Example from test: org.prismus.scrambler.value.InstanceDataTesttest if parent is set properly**<br/>
+**Example from test: org.prismus.scrambler.data.InstanceDataTesttest if parent is set properly**<br/>
 ```groovy
 final instance = new InstanceData<School>(School).usingDefinitions(
         '*Id': 1.increment(1),